ansin218/hugo-blog/content/programming/filtering-rows-using-and-in-python-r-sql.md

 ---
-title: "Filtering rows in Python, R and SQL"
+title: "Filtering rows using AND in Python, R and SQL"
 date: 2019-05-05T10:03:06+02:00
 draft: true
 ---